Call to Schedule Free Consultation at Over 45 Centers Worldwide!

 Knee arthritis is very prevalent among people older than the age of 50.
 The following puts one at a higher risk of developing knee arthritis:

 Age: you are prone to developing knee arthritis if you are 40 years or older.
-This is because joints get worn-out overtime, and bones, cartilages, and ligaments are not as strong as when one was younger.
+This is because joints get worn-out over time, and bones, cartilages, and ligaments are not as strong as when one was younger.
 Also, the ability of cartilage to heal decreases with age.

 Sex: knee arthritis, particularly osteoarthritis, is commoner and more severe in women.